UncleAcid1/Voidcalls/README.md

 -adminspace.light block, same as adminspace block.

--err.notexture block, magenta and black checkered cube.
+-err.texture block, magenta and black checkered cube.
 Player can walk through.

 -err.integrity block, which is adminspace block with err on it.